Russian Triathlon Federation: World Championships (Elite)

+In the year before the Olympic Games in London 2012, two male triathletes and one female triathlete have emerged as the greatest Olympic hopes: Alexander Bryukhankov, Dmitry Polyanski, and Irina Abysova:

 Olympic Games

-Igor Sysoyev took part in two Olympic Games.
-His wife Irina Abysova was a contender as well in one Olympics, but did not finish.
+Igor Sysoyev took part in two Olympic Games and can be considered Russia's most successful triathlete of the last decade.
+His wife Irina Abysova has been a top contender as well.

 Trivia

-The RTF was one of the influential federations, as some incidents suggest:
+The RTF is not only one of the biggest triathlon federations, the RTF also seems to be one of the influential federations, as some incidents suggest: